-Cowes Harbour is regulated using a set of General Directions designed to promote safe navigation, the safety of persons, and the protection of property, flora and fauna in the harbour.
+Cowes Harbour is regulated using a set of General Directions (GDs) designed to promote safe navigation, the safety of persons, and the protection of property, flora and fauna in the harbour.
 Please show consideration to other harbour users.

 The Cowes Harbour General Directions were introduced on 2nd April 2013, after being ratified by Cowes Harbour Commission.
 The General Directions replaced the previous Cowes Harbour Byelaws.

 2020 General Directions Review & Amendments Ratified

 The General Directions were reviewed in January 2020.
 The CHC Board agreed at the February 2020 Board meeting to change the two Temporary General Directions on Restricted Visibility into permanent General Directions, and also to change the definition of the Inner and Outer Harbour to clarify the area of regulation for the 6 knots speed limit and no wash.